Coping with Fatigue

 SSRIs (selective serotonin uptake inhibitors) are antidepressants.
 In addition to their use in treating depression, they may also help alleviate symptoms of fatigue.
 These medications may need to be taken for several weeks before seeing an effect.

-Wellbutrin® (bupropion) is an SNRI antidepressant (selective serotonin and norepinephrine reuptake inhibitor), and is one of the most energizing and most effective of the non-SSRI antidepressants against fatigue.
+Wellbutrin® (bupropion) is an norepinephrine–dopamine reuptake inhibitor (NDRI), and is one of the most energizing and most effective of the non-SSRI antidepressants against fatigue.

 This is an oral medication that should be taken early in the day to minimize sleep disturbances.
 This drug promotes wakefulness, and was originally developed to treat narcolepsy, a neurologic condition associated with uncontrollable daytime sleepiness.